 For a full tuition refund, a student must communicate the intention to withdraw to the registrar in writing on the day before the first session.

 90% refund withdrawal dates

 For a 90% refund of tuition, a student must communicate the intention to withdraw to the registrar in writing by midnight on the Sunday immediately following the first session.
 After that date, no refund of tuition will be paid.

-To find out more about the Certificate in Nonprofit Management or hold a space in a future class, please add your name to our Inquiry List.
+To find out more about the Certificate in Nonprofit Management or hold a space in the Fall 2106 program, please add your name to our Inquiry List.
 To receive regular updates from the program, please subscribe to the Red Clover, our e-newsletter.